How we work

 How we got here

-In 2014, Alex Daly founded a first-of-its-kind crowdfunding services company.
-She has since raised over $20M from 100,000 people worldwide, managing some of Kickstarter’s most groundbreaking campaigns for Neil Young, Oscar-winning filmmakers, New York Times bestselling authors, and music sensation TLC.
+In 2014, Alex Daly founded Vann Alexandra, a first-of-its-kind crowdfunding services company.
+She has since raised over $20M from 100,000 people worldwide, managing some of Kickstarter’s most groundbreaking campaigns for Neil Young, Oscar-winning filmmakers, New York Times bestselling authors, and musical sensation TLC.
 Dubbed the “Crowdsourceress,” Alex built a team that led the industry in activating communities to launch new ideas (and she wrote a book about it).

 After hundreds of successful campaigns, clients began asking for support for their ongoing PR efforts.
 They knew that to thrive, they needed a way to maintain their communities long after their campaigns ended.
 At first she said, No, thank you.
 She didn’t really like PR agencies :) But then she thought: What if we did PR our way?
 What if we took a quicker, more flexible, and more intimate approach across all areas of comms and marketing to take these companies to the next level?
 That’s how Daly was born.